 When more precise measurements indicated that droughts coincided with these transformations, many archaeologists decided that these climate challenges were their primary cause.
 In this study, Kohler collaborated with complexity scientists from Wageningen University in the Netherlands, led by Marten Scheffer, who have shown that loss of resilience in a system approaching a tipping point can be detected through subtle changes in fluctuation patterns.
-Scheffer, first author on the study said:
+Scheffer, the first author of the study said:

 “Those warning signals turn out to be strikingly universal.
 They are based on the fact that slowing down of recovery from small perturbations signals loss of resilience.”

-Other research has found signs of such “critical slowing down” in systems as diverse as the human brain, tropical rainforests and ice caps as they approach critical transitions.
+Other research has found signs of such “critical slowing down” in systems as diverse as the human brain, tropical rainforests, and ice caps as they approach critical transitions.
 Scheffer said:

-“When we saw the amazingly detailed data assembled by Kohler’s team, we thought this would be the ideal case to see if our indicators might detect when societies become unstable—something quite relevant in the current social context.”
+“When we saw the amazingly detailed data assembled by Kohler’s team, we thought this would be the ideal case to see if our indicators might detect when societies become unstable — something quite relevant in the current social context.”

 The research used tree-ring analyses of wood beams used for construction, which provided a time series of estimated tree-cutting activity spanning many centuries.
 Kohler, who is also affiliated with the Crow Canyon Archaeological Center in Colorado and the Santa Fe Institute in New Mexico, said: